advizex/demo/docs/outline.md

 - Call out on DB -- using mssql in a container which is cool (optional)

+- make-graph.sh to show what we are deploying

 - Application overiew

     - Phase 1 of demo is containers deployed on laptop

+- Show the apps running and the processes on the local host

+- Quick chat around orchestration/kubernetes and running containers in prod

     - Phase 2 is demo running on kubernetes in GCP

-- make-graph.sh to show what we are deploying

-- Step through the docker file (kubernetes?) and explain the components

-- Show the apps running and the processes on the host

-- Quick chat around orchestration?

 - Interactive opportunity, allow attendees to spin up containers?